readium/webpub-manifest/contexts/default/README.md

 ## Modification Date

-Publications can be updated and to identify each specific version, the manifest should also contain a `modified` element containing the timestamp when the publication was last modified expressed as an ISO 8601 time and date:
+Publications can be updated and to identify each specific version, the manifest <span class="rfc">should</span> also contain a `modified` element containing the timestamp when the publication was last modified expressed as an ISO 8601 time and date:

 ```json
 "modified": "2016-02-22T11:31:38Z"